SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-revisability.md

 to being answerable

-to love is to allow revisability
+loving is to allow revisability

 not correction